jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 I  back from that office three days later. and I was -- he said he would put it to his superior.
 But I had not heard anything since.
-The last phone call was to ccac who deals with mom's particular  She explained to me that My mother would go on a re-admit list, but she would be a priority at the very top if I call them in the 90-day span from now or this past week, theni won't have to go through the  so that the next bed that becomes available at the home will be available to her.
+The last phone call was to ccac WHO deals with mom's particular  She explained to me that My mother would go on a re-admit list, but she would be a priority at the very top if I call them in the 90-day span from now or this past week, theni won't have to go through the  so that the next bed that becomes available at the home will be available to her.
 Now, if I go past the 90 days --as you said, this may go on -- then what am I going to do?so that's an issue for sure.